 Health and Well-being Awards

 The HERO Workplace Health and Well-Being (HWB) Awards honor dedication and commitment to the field, and acknowledge outstanding achievements in the practice of HWB in the areas of Leadership and Research.
 Honorees are asked to share their experiences in HWB with their peers at the HERO Forum during the awards presentation.
-The 2018 HERO Forum on From the C-Suite to the Shop Floor: Well-Being for All was held October 1-4, 2018, at the Sawgrass Marriott Resort & Spa in Ponte Vedra Beach, FL.
+The 2019 HERO Forum on Thriving Organizations: Achieving Well-Being Through Collaboration was held September 10–12, 2019, at the Portland Marriott Downtown Waterfront in Portland, Oregon.
 Each year, HERO pays tribute to individuals in the field of health and well-being with our HERO HWB Awards.
 The HERO HWB Awards honor leaders in five categories.

 Awards Nomination Process